FlowFuse/helm/helm/flowforge/README.md

  ### Ingress
  - `ingress.annotations` ingress annotations (default is `{}`).
 This value is also applied to Editor instances created by FlowForge.
  - `ingress.className` ingress class name (default is `"""`).
 This value is also applied to Editor instances created by FlowForge.
+ - `ingress.certManagerIssuer` the name of the CertManager Issuer to use to create HTTPS certificates. (default is not set)

  `ingress.annotations` values can contain the following tokens that will be replaced as follows: